microsoft/GlobalMLBuildingFootprints/README.md

 ## Introduction

 Bing Maps is releasing open building footprints around the world.
 We have detected **777M** buildings from 2014-2021 Maxar imagery.
-The data is freely available for download and use under ODBL.
+The data is freely available for download and use under ODbL.
 This dataset complements our [other releases](#will-there-be-more-data-coming-for-other-geographies).

 ![sample footprints](images/footprints-sample.png)